Prajwal01406/Risk-Simulation-using-Heston-Model/README.md

 final_prices = price_paths[:, -1 ]
 ```

-The Dataframe final_prices stores all the possible final prices after a year, we then visualizes this data.
+The Dataframe final_prices stores all the possible final prices after a year.

 ## Problems and their solutions.